Electronic Timestamping: Definition and Usage

 eIDAS distinguishes two levels:

 - Simple: any service provider.
-Useful proof but without legal presumption.
+Useful evidence but without legal presumption.

-- Qualified: QTSP listed on the trust list.
+- Qualified: QTSP registered on the trust list.
 Legal presumption of reliability (Article 41 eIDAS).

 For high-value documents, qualified timestamping is recommended.

-Timestamping is systematic in modern electronic signatures.
-But certain situations require particular attention:
+Timestamping is systematic in modern electronic signature.
+But certain situations require particular vigilance:

 - Intellectual property (creation date)